Marketing Rule of 7's

 Unfortunately, there aren’t a lot of studies out there that pinpoint the minimum effective amount.
-However, from research, we’ve found that we want to shoot for at least 10-26 exposures to effectively communicate our message.
+However, from my time as a media buyer running commercials for Fortune 500 companies like AT&T, Arby's, Sleep Number, and more, I found that we want to shoot for at least 10-26 exposures to effectively communicate our message.

 Why is that high?

-In media buying, a commercial is considered played out when it hits about 2600 GRPs….or the average person in the market has seen the commercial 26 times.
+In media buying, a commercial is considered played out when it hits about 2600 Gross Rating Points….or the average person in the market has seen the commercial about 20 times.

 7 Tips To Take Advantage of The Marketing Rule of 7’s

 This is the most important step when putting together a marketing plan.
 No matter what channel you decide to use, it has to be the appropriate message for the appropriate audience, or the campaign will fail before it even gets started.

 As an example…would you put a golf club ad on the Hallmark channel during the middle of the day?
 Of course, you wouldn’t!
 The demographics don’t work and would reject it outright without even thinking twice.
 You might as well set your money on fire if you were planning to do this.

 When putting together any marketing plan, it becomes hard to get the appropriate reach and frequency on only one channel.
 Look at Coca-Cola…you can see their commercials on TV, hear them on radio, see them through pay-per-click advertising, and even see them on social media.
 Do you think they’re selling as much product if they tried to exclusively use radio?
 Probably not.